About › Policies and Procedures

 -

-Employees who breach this procedure including failure to formally declare a reportable gift ,benefit or hospitality as required by this procedure, may face disciplinary action which may include counselling, warning, suspension, transfer, demotion or dismissal.
+Employees who breach this procedure, including failure to formally declare a reportable gift, benefit or hospitality as required by this procedure, may face disciplinary action which may include counselling, warning, suspension, transfer, demotion or dismissal.

 -

-View the Gift Registry here.
+View the gift register here.

 Consultancies